Scroll Down for Things to Do!

 Things To Do In Taranaki

 Taranaki, located on the North Islands West Coast, at the heart of this majestic province lies the mighty Mount Taranaki.
 The symmetrical cone of the mountain can been seen from every angle.
 The region is an adventurist?s dream with lots of activities to see and do.
-There are many scenic walks through Egmont national park which offers lush water...
+There are many scenic walks through Egmont national park which offers lush waterfal...
 Show More

 Tourist Information About Taranaki